aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

 **Lab #4: Adding a pair border leafs to DC1**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In this lab you will edit several YAML files to add a new row to DC1 in order to add a new pair of border leaf switches.
 Pay attention to how much you *don't* have to configure when setting up a new row.
-This is because much of the configuration is automatically inherited and generated from both the hierarchy/structure and pre-built node types within AVD.
+This is because much of the configuration is automatically inherited and generated from both the hierarchy/structure and pre-built node types that exist within AVD.

 |